BeriBeli/sheets_to_ipxact/README.md

 ## Warning
-1. Not All IP-XACT standard implemented by `schema.py`
+IP-XACT IEEE-1685-2014 standard is not completely implemented by `schema.py`
-2. `dict_xml.py` Can't completely convert dict format to XML

-## TODO
-1. add tests
-2. fix bugs